alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/LaundryCycle-v1.md

 #### GetCyclePhasesDescription (languageTag) -> (phasesDescription)

 Get information about the cycle phases which are supported by the appliance.
-It is used to communicate to _consumer_ the names of the vendor-defined cycle phases supported by the appliance, so they can be available remotely.
+It is used to communicate to the _consumer_ the names of the vendor-defined cycle phases supported by the appliance, so they can be available remotely.
 In principle standard cycle phases have standards names (in English language) which are defined at specification level and so this method returns information